Panelista-Output/panelista-articles/content/en/vasttrafik-and-panelista.md

 **Samuel**: Yes, it is important to get the customers' input before we design new features.

-**Annelie**: It is an added bonus to be able to show that we include our customers and that we are an innovative company.
+**Annelie**: It is a bonus to be able to show that we include our customers and that we are an innovative company.

 ### How is it going?

 **Samuel**: We are getting a lot of long and thought-through answers, suggestions, and comments.
 Not just thumb up or down. ~~The value you get compared to the effort you put in is amazing!~~

-**Annelie**: The engagemant is very good so far.
+**Annelie**: The engagement is very good so far.
 I do a lot of work with gathering customer data and insights, so I had a pretty clear picture of how it would work.
 One concern I had initially was how to facilitate this type of online panel to get nice and constructive discussions. ~~I thought it would be hard, but it almost takes care of itself.~~

 **Samuel**: Yes, I expected less engagement as we do not compensate the panelists for being part of the panel.
 I also did not think that so many panelists would answer our follow-up questions.